 December in the Dominican Republic

 Holy Week in the Dominican Republic (late March or early April)

-In addition to locals going on vacation, many Americans have spring break during this time too and flock over to the island at the same time.
-This means hotels and tours sell out quickly, hotels/flights go up in price, and popular places will get more crowded.
+In addition to locals going on vacation, many Americans have spring break during this time and flock over to the island simultaneously.
+This means hotels and tours sell out quickly, hotels/flights go up in price, and popular places will be extremely crowded.

 July & August in the Dominican Republic

-Cheapest Time to Go to the Dominican Republic
+The Cheapest Time to Go to the Dominican Republic

 October & September in the Dominican Republic